Where Should You Host Your Course Videos & How Tutor LMS Handles It

 • Recommended aspect ratio: Landscape (16:9), portrait (9:16), vertical (2:3, 4:5), square (1:1).

-• Max file size of videos: 4 GB.
+• Max file size of videos: Up to 10GB recommended.

 • Total file storage for each user: Unlimited.